BabyDataAnalyst/SuperStore-Sales-Analysis-Python/README.md

 # SuperStore-Sales-Analysis-Python 📊
-This project analyzes sales data to uncover insights into revenue, and regional performance.
+This practice project analyzes sales data to uncover insights into revenue, and regional performance.
 It was done as part of my Data Analyst learning journey using Python.

 ## 📂 Files in this Repository